-There are 3 major infrastructure systems, within the Wastewater System: Pump Stations, the Noman Cole Pollution Control Treatment Plant, and Collections System.
-In any given year, the amount programed for infrastructure replacement and upgrades in each area may vary based on specific project schedules, however; staff is attempting to manage the system on a programmatic basis over a ten-year period.
+There are 2 major infrastructure systems, within the Wastewater System: the Collection System consisting of sewer pipes, manholes, and pump stations, and the Noman Cole Pollution Control Treatment Plant.
+In any given year, the amount programed for infrastructure replacement and upgrades in each area may vary based on specific project schedules; however; staff is attempting to manage the system on a programmatic basis over a ten-year period.

-There are 63 wastewater pump stations.
-Each station typically has multiple pumps for peak flows and emergency backup, motors associated with the pumps, a backup generator, a force main, electrical control equipment, communication equipment for monitoring and remote operation, and a building or other housing structure.
+The Collection system consists of approximately 3,250 miles of pipe, 94,000 manholes, and 63 wastewater pump stations.
+Approximately 70 percent of the system is 30 years or older.
+In the late 1990s, the County began a significant reinvestment program by relining existing pipes utilizing a trenchless technology called cured-in-place-pipe (CIPP).
+Approximately 20 percent of the system has been rehabilitated utilizing this technology, primarily on the smaller, 8" to 15" lines.
+In recent years, the program has been expanded to include inspection and rehabilitation of the larger trunk lines.
+Each of the System's 63 stations typically has multiple pumps for peak flows and emergency backup, motors associated with the pumps, a backup generator, a force main, electrical control equipment, communication equipment for monitoring and remote operation, and a building or other housing structure.
 County staff monitor the condition of each asset at each pump station and attempt to schedule rehabilitation or replacement before failure.
 Each pump station is also monitored as a unit, and prior to replacing a major component, an in-depth review is completed to determine if rehabilitation or replacement of other component systems are required at the same time.
-The current 10-year financial plan (FY 2022-FY 2031) includes an average \$37.4 million per year for reinvestment and rehabilitation of these facilities.
-This component of the system is currently fully funded.
+The 10-year financial plan (FY 2023 - FY 2032) includes a continual increase in funding for collection system rehabilitation with an average of \$71.5 million per year for reinvestment, rehabilitation, and expansion of these facilities.
+With this gradual ramp up and based on current information, this component of the system is currently fully funded.
+Failures in either the collection system, pump stations, or treatment plant will likely result in discharges of untreated raw sewage into basements or streams; therefore, all these systems are considered critical.
+As a result, the wastewater rates are reviewed each year and the 10-year financial plan is reviewed and updated to ensure adequate funds are programed to safely maintain and operate the systems.

-At the Noman Cole Treatment Plant, there are over 4,000 assets monitored making up 32 major operating systems such as Odor Control, Primary Treatment and others.
-Each operating system consists of many components such as pumps and concrete tanks.
+At the Noman Cole Treatment Plant, there are over 4,000 assets monitored making up 32 major operating systems such as Odor Control, Primary Treatment, and others.
+Each operating system consists of many components, such as pumps and concrete tanks.
 Redundancy is built into all critical systems to allow for maintenance.
 The condition of each component is monitored during routine maintenance checks as well as by the age of system.
 Based on age and condition, reinvestment schedules are determined.
-Currently in the 10-year plan there is an average of \$64.6 million per year programmed for treatment plant capital improvements, the majority is for replacement and rehabilitation.
+Currently, in the 10-year plan, there is an average of \$82.3 million per year programmed for treatment plant capital improvements, the majority is for replacement and rehabilitation.
 Based on current information, the appropriate reinvestment amounts are being funded.